-Also, puppies cry a lot to attract the attention of their mothers.
-And so will that adopted dog in your house follow the same route as it seeks for your attention.
+Also, puppies cry a lot to attract their mothers’ attention.
+That adopted dog in your house will follow the same path as it seeks your attention.

 A dog in an unfamiliar environment will not take it lightly.
 The dog will cry a lot.
 Such crying is an instinctive behavior that also happens in the wild when the puppies are scared or feel threatened.

 So your German shepherd may whine and cry as his tummy is almost empty.

 Puppy whining or excess crying could be more of an enforced behavior.

 Your puppy may demand for treats at night as it knows anytime it cries, barks or whines, it gets something tasty.

 Your Dog Is Bored